ajoh504/ajoh504.github.io/_posts/2023-09-09-expressions-csharp-part-2.md

 `filePaths.Contains<string>(f.Path)` is the second sub node.
 It is the expression body of the lambda and it represents the actual function argument.
 When it is finally passed to the `GetRange` method, it will be used to filter data from the data set.
 In this case, the data is filtered by searching through `filePaths`.
 Every entry in the data set, represented as `f`, is passed to `filePaths.Contains()`.
 If `filePaths` contains `f.Path`, then it is added to the return value.

 This is a small example of how expression trees can be used in C#.
 As I continue writing code, I'm finding that using LINQ and Entity Framework can be a lot of fun.
 In particular, these two libraries have exposed me to lambda expressions, something that I think will benefit my coding for the long term.

-{% include utterances.html %}